electricimp/Usb/README.md

 #### Constructor: USB.DriverBase(*usbHost*)

 By default the constructor takes an instance of the USB.Host class as its only parameter and assigns it to internal _usb variable accessible within the class scope.
-If custom initialization is required override the constructor as shown below but ensure to call the base.constructor() method.
+If custom initialization is required override the constructor as shown below, making sure to call the base.constructor() method.
 If no initialization is required let the parent class handle constructor.
 The USB driver is initialized by USB.Host class when a new device is connected to the USB port.

 ##### Example